Table of contents

 Pageview tracking issues

-History change trigger tracks for changes in URL fragment or in history state object.
+History change trigger tracks for changes in URL fragments or history state objects.
 When a change occurs between these two, we have the following variables:

 - History old URL fragment: What the URL fragment used to be.